awsdocs/aws-net-developer-guide/doc_source/creating-security-group.md

 This example shows you how to use the AWS SDK for \.NET to create a security group\.
 You can provide the ID of an existing VPC to create a security group for EC2 in a VPC\.
 If you don't supply such an ID, the new security group will be for EC2\-Classic if your AWS account supports this\.

 If you don't supply a VPC ID and your AWS account doesn't support EC2\-Classic, the new security group will belong to the default VPC of your account\.
-For more information, see the references for EC2 in a VPC versus EC2\-Classic the parent section \([Working with security groups in Amazon EC2](security-groups.md)\)\.
+For more information, see the references for EC2 in a VPC versus EC2\-Classic in the parent section \([Working with security groups in Amazon EC2](security-groups.md)\)\.

 The following sections provide snippets of this example\.
 The [complete code for the example](#create-sec-groups-complete-code) is shown after that, and can be built and run as is\.